lsst-dm/dm_dev_guide/python/numpydoc.rst

 We use Python docstrings to create reference documentation for our Python APIs.
 Docstrings are read by developers, interactive Python users, and readers of our online documentation.
-This page describes how to write these docstrings in Numpydoc, DM's standard format.
+This page describes how to write these docstrings for LSST DM.

+Although this style guide grew out of Numpydoc_, and DM docstrings are parsed as Numpydoc, this style guide has small tweaks and clarifications compared to the original Numpydoc_ standard.
+Always refer to this guide, rather than others, to learn how to write DM docstrings.
+If you have any questions, ask in `#dm-docs <https://lsstc.slack.com/archives/dm-docs>`_ on Slack.

 **Format reference:**